praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 The three-layer continual learning architecture in Section 6 mitigates catastrophic forgetting within a monolithic model through replay buffers and careful DPO weighting.
 But across many calibration cycles over months, this approach has a fundamental ceiling: every update to any domain affects the entire weight space.
 Fixing a contradiction in surgery knowledge can subtly degrade physics knowledge through weight interference.
 The replay buffer slows this but cannot eliminate it — the weights are shared.

 The solution is to eliminate shared weights for domain-specific knowledge entirely.
+We call the resulting architecture the **Micro-Expert model**: a graph of independently deployable domain submodels, each a specialist in its field, coordinated by a shared router and utility layer but isolated at the weight level.

 ### 9.2 Physical Model Decomposition